rravindran123/ML/README.md

-#ML models that I've been playing around with.
+#ML models (GenAI and others) that I've been playing around with.